eprints/EPrints-Matomo/README.md

  - Minimal setup required to upload historic access data
  - Improved detection of errors from Matomo

+Note that this only pushes EPrint and document views and downloads to Matomo.

 ## Installation

 You can install this as an ingredient that you can then load into archives on a flavour-by-flavour basis;